karthikeyan0906/cyderes/README.md

-**How to use project eks_project**
+**1) How to use project eks_project**

-export your github credentials locally these will be used by terraform to push secrets into your repository:
+export your github credentials locally , these will be used by terraform to push secrets into your repository:

 export GITHUB_USERNAME=your-github-username
 export GITHUB_TOKEN=your-personal-access-token

-**initialize and apply the terraform config**
+**2) initialize and apply the terraform config**

 this will create: